Beebek-Sharma/Beebek-Sharma/README.md

 ---

 ## About
-- 🔭 I’m currently working on Python, Django, Flask projects and learning more about ML & NLP.
+- 🔭 I’m currently working on Python, Django, Flask projects and learning more about AI & ML.
 - 🌱 I love building practical tools and small automation projects.
 - 📨 Reach me: [Beebek-Sharma](https://github.com/Beebek-Sharma)

 ---

-> This pacman/snake graph is auto-generated daily by a GitHub Action in this repository.
+> This snake graph is auto-generated daily by a GitHub Action in this repository.